“Male Fixings” and Horse Manure — Akard Street, ca. 1906

 by Paula Bosse

-This great photograph shows Main Street looking west from Stone Street, with the courthouse way off in the distance.
+This great photograph shows Akard Street looking north from just south of Main.
 I especially like the sign for “Male Fixings” (a store selling men’s clothing accessories).
-Let’s zoom in to see that sign better.
+Let’s zoom in to see that sign better (click photo to see a much larger image).

 I also like the guy with the bicycle, next to the barber pole at the lower right, and the lone woman crossing the street.
-(There is a little girl in a white dress on the sidewalk on the right, but everyone else in this photo is of the gender that might well patronize a business called “Male Fixings.”)
+(There is a little girl in a white dress on the sidewalk on the right — about to cross Main — but everyone else in this photo is of the gender that might well patronize a business called “Male Fixings.”)

 As indelicate as it may be to bring up the subject … I assume there were people employed to walk around the streets with shovels to clean up after all those horses?
 I’ve actually thought of this fairly often.
 It had to have been a major, major problem back then.
 I’ve just looked it up.
 The average horse pulling wagons and carriages produced, on average, 30+ pounds of manure and several gallons of urine daily, deposited willy-nilly whenever the need arose (which was often).
 Multiply that by hundreds.
 This article isn’t about Dallas, but I highly recommend “The Great Horse Manure Crisis of 1894” — you’ll learn way more about the subject than you may want to — read it here.
 That lady crossing the street?
 I bet she spent a good part of every day hiking her skirts and dodging dung.